JacobMandelbrot/jacobmandelbrot.github.io/_pages/about.md

   - /about.html
 ---

-&nbsp;&nbsp;&nbsp;&nbsp;I am a Harvard student studying Computer Science with a strong passion for all aspects of game development and a main focus in programming.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I am a Harvard student studying Computer Science with a strong passion for game development.
 Although I have a demanding course schedule, I find time to devote to game development and improve my skills with Unreal Engine and Unity.
-My strengths as a game developer are combining different mechanics, navigating through complex problems, and creating balanced enemy AI.
-Below is a link to a portfolio of 5 games that I made in Unreal and Unity which have been major learning experiences as well as great opportunities to design interesting games!
+My strengths as a game developer are creating complex and balanced enemy AI, building out player mechanics and abilities, and breaking down and solving difficult problems.
+Recently, I co-founded a game studio at Harvard and have been working with people across multiple disciplines to release a professional game.
+Through this experience, I have grown significantly as a developer, and it has deepened my passion for creating games.